yusufs-d/NewEye/README.md

 ---

 I developed this project to enhance the quality of life for visually impaired individuals, and I greatly value your feedback.
-Please help us by contributing or providing feedback!
+Please help me by contributing or providing feedback!

 # Usage
 ## Follow these steps for initial usage